-The passage before us is part of a larger section which examines the close relationship between righteousness, love and belief, 4:7-5:21.
-John initially deals with the relationship between love and belief, 4:7-5:3.
-Together, these two serve to test whether a person's relationship with God is genuine.
+The passage before us is part of a larger section which examines the close relationship between righteousness, love and belief, 4:7-5:12.
+John initially deals with the relationship between love and belief.
+Together, these two confirm a person's relationship with God.
 Our passage for study examines John's first point, namely, that God is love and thus a child of God loves, 4:7-12.

 v7-8.
 John exhorts us to love one another, for love is of the being of God.
 That is, love is an aspect of the Divine nature which we can share.
 Those who love have entered into a relationship with God - they know him, believe in him, are born of him, are one with him.
 Those who do not love, do not know God.
-The reason for this is simple enough, since God's very nature is expressed in love, then love will rub off on those who are in a relationship with him, but will be lacking in those who are distant from him.
+The reason for this is simple enough, God's very nature is expressed in love, so those who are in a relationship with him tend to love, but is lacking in those who are distant from him.

 v9-10.
 John goes on to clarify the idea of "love" by giving us to two examples of love in operation.
 First, God's love is demonstrated in the sending of Jesus to die for us.
 Here lies the perfect expression of love.
 Such love is self-giving to the point of self-sacrifice.
 The depth of this love is evident in the sending of the Son by the Father.
 Jesus was unique and yet the Father sent him into a hostile environment where he would inevitably be affronted.
 Such is God's love for us.
 More than this, Jesus was sent as an atoning sacrifice for our sins.
 This is a very important theological statement detailing for us the meaning of the cross.